 The Operating Plan proposes that the temporary rights given Tex Mex in the Board's Emergency Service Order, including the lifting of the restriction on Tex Mex's right to serve Houston customers, be made permanent.
 As stated above, Tex Mex received certain expanded rights so as to ensure the continuation of an effective alternative to UP for Houston and NAFTA traffic and to ensure the continued provision of essential rail services provided by Tex Mex to Texas shippers.
 These rights consisted of: (a) the lifting of the restriction confining its Houston traffic to that which has a prior or subsequent move over its line between Corpus Christi and Laredo; (b) the right to serve shippers at certain points on UP's Algoa branch south of Houston; and (c) the ability to serve shippers at Houston who were contractually obliged to ship via UP because of volume requirements in their transportation contracts.
-These expanded rights will expire with the expiration of the suggested of the petitioners' Joint Petition.
+These expanded rights will expire with the expiration of the Emergency Service Order on August 2, 1998, unless they are made permanent as requested in the petitioners' Joint Petition.